BRP vs BRD Dream11 Team Prediction, Fantasy Cricket Tips & Playing 11 Updates for Today's ECN Czech T10 Super Series Match - July 5th, 2020

 Brno Raptors

-J Hoffmann, S Naidu, V Mehta, M Ansar, S Nagaraj, B Madival, S Ramaro, S Roy, A Dhamdhere, M Dias and M Smart
+J Hoffmann, S Naidu, V Mehta, M Ansar, A Kshirsagar, B Madival, S Ramaro, S Roy, A Dhamdhere, A Kashif and M Smart

 Brno Raiders